Travel & Touring | WA Things To Do

 13. Feed and play with animals

-If you’re eager to learn a bit more about animals from Australia and beyond, plan a trip to the nearby Caversham Wildlife Park.
-Alongside its own interactive farm yard, the park hosts daily koala meet-and-greets, kangaroo feeding sessions and impressive farm shows complete with sheep shearing, whip cracking, cow milking and sheep dog mustering.
+If you’re eager to learn about animals from Australia and beyond, plan a trip to the nearby Caversham Wildlife Park.
+Alongside its own interactive farm yard, the park hosts daily koala meet-and-greets, kangaroo feeding sessions, and impressive farm shows complete with sheep shearing, whip cracking, cow milking, and sheep dog mustering.
 There’s also a reptile house onsite, with more than 150 creatures, including carpet pythons and olive pythons.
-The park is open daily from 9:30am to 4pm, and kids’ tickets start at $15.
-RAC members save up to 15% when booked in advance through the RAC online shop.
+The park is open daily from 9:00am to 4:30pm, and kids’ tickets start at $15.
+RAC members save up to 18% on general admission passes when booked in advance through the RAC online shop.

 14. Play a round of Supa Golf